diyessi/explications/content/articles/autodiff1.md

 ---
 # Introduction

-When most people hear the term "Automatic differentiation," they think it is the same process learned in calculus only performed by a program.
+When most people hear the term "Automatic differentiation," they think it is the same process learned in calculus only performed symbolically by a program.
 Others think it is a numeric approximation to the actual derivative.
-In reality, it is a clever transformation that extends a program that computes a function into one that also computes its derivatives with respect to specified parameters.
-Here we will provide a description of forwards and backwards automatic differentiation.
+In reality, it is a clever transformation that extends a program that computes a function into one that also computes its derivatives with respect to specific parameters.
+Here we will provide a description ofautomatic differentiation by both forward and backward propagation.

 # Scalar derivatives

-We'll start with finding a simple derivative three ways:
+We'll start with finding the derivative of a simple computation in three ways:
  - Symbolically, the way you learn in calculus,
- - Using forward propagation.
-This was the original way automatic differentiation was performed.
+ - Using forward propagation, the way automatic differentiation was originally performed.
- - Using back propagation, the way deep learning frameworks do it.
-Backwards propagation tends to be more efficient when there is one computed value and many parameters.
+ - Using back propagation, the way deep learning frameworks usually do it.
+Backwards propagation tends to be more efficient for computations where the number of computed values is small computed to the number of parameters.

 The equation we'll use is:
 $$f(x)=(x+a)(x+b).$$
-This is a function of $x$ with parameters $a$ and $b.$ we want to find $\frac{df}{da}$ and $\frac{df}{db}$ for a fixed $x$.
+This is a function of $x$ with parameters $a$ and $b.$ We want to find $\frac{df}{da}$ and $\frac{df}{db}$ for a fixed $x$.

 ## Symbolic